ll79/AI_CRYPTO_STARTUP/courses/en/browser_extensions/DESCRIPTION.md

 ## Brief Description

 Transform your browser into an intelligent assistant!
 Step by step, we'll build an Open Source extension, implement AI agents, connect them to local or remote models, and add crypto functionality.
-For active participation in the project - receive NFTs that will bring you a share of the project's future profits.
+Active participants will gain valuable development experience and community recognition.
 Learn to automate any actions, turning your browser into a powerful AI tool! 🔧🤖

 <br/>
 <br/>